yogat3ch/AlpacaforR/README.md

 <br>

-### Submitting orders
+### Submitting Orders
-To submit orders, use `submit_order()` with the appropiate arguements and fire away 🚀.
-These arguements include ticker, qty, side, type, time_in_force, limit_price, stop price.
-The required arguements are ticker ("AAPL") 🍎, the share qty ("50"), side of trade ("buy" or "sell"), and type of order ("market" or "limit" or "stop" or "stoplimit").
+To submit orders, use `submit_order()` with the appropriate arguments and fire away 🚀.
+These arguments include ticker, qty, side, type, time_in_force, limit_price, stop price.
+The required arguments are ticker ("AAPL") 🍎, the share qty ("50"), side of trade ("buy" or "sell"), and type of order ("market" or "limit" or "stop" or "stoplimit").

 The options for time_in_force are ("day" or "gtc" or "opg") but the default is set to "day".
 If you select "limit" or "stop" as your order type, then you must provide the limit_price or stop_price as inputs as well.
 See `?submit_order()` for more details.